CharleneMcKeown/DevOps-and-Containers/README.md

 ## What is Kubernetes and the Azure Kubernetes Service?

 While containerising applications can provide great performance, immutability and other benefits, it can also introduce a new problem: management.
 Imagine a football team without a manager or a game plan - you may have players in the wrong positions, players pushing forward when they should be pulling back; a coordination nightmare.
-Well, when your applcation is broken up into containerised parts, the same can happen - it can be difficult to tell the application parts what to do as a collective without issuing commands to each of the individual components, making upgrading applications, performing health-checks etc. a bit of a nightmare.
+Well, when your application is broken up into containerised parts, the same can happen - it can be difficult to tell the application parts what to do as a collective without issuing commands to each of the individual components, making upgrading applications, performing health-checks etc. a bit of a nightmare.

 This is where Kubernetes comes in.
 Kubernetes, at its basic level, is an open-source system that was initially developed by Google for running and coordinating containerised applications across a cluster of machines.
 It is a platform designed to completely manage the lifecycle of containerised applications using methods that provide predictability, scalability, and high availability.
 In short, it makes managing multiple containers much easier, and it's what we'll be using to run and manage our app.